open-mmlab/mmpose/README.md

 ### Major Features

-- **Modular design**

-  We decompose the action understanding framework into different components and one can easily construct a customized action understanding framework by combining different modules.

 - **Support top-down & bottom-up approaches**

   MMPose implements multiple state-of-the-art (SOTA) deep learning models for human pose estimation, including both top-down and bottom-up approaches.